Cousin marriage: Ancient Europe

 Shaw and Saller propose in their thesis of low cousin marriage rates that as families from different regions were incorporated into the imperial Roman nobility, exogamy was necessary to accommodate them and to avoid destabilizing the Roman social structure.
 Their data from tombstones further indicate that in most of the western empire, parallel-cousin marriages were not widely practiced among commoners, either.
 Spain and Noricum were exceptions to this rule, but even there, the rates did not rise above 10%.
 They further point out that since property belonging to the nobility was typically fragmented, keeping current assets in the family offered no advantage, compared with acquiring it by intermarriage.
 Jack Goody claimed that early Christian marriage rules forced a marked change from earlier norms to deny heirs to the wealthy and thus to increase the chance that those with wealth would will their property to the Church.
 Shaw and Saller, however, believe that the estates of aristocrats without heirs had previously been claimed by the emperor, and that the Church merely replaced the emperor.
 Their view is that the Christian injunctions against cousin marriage were due more to ideology than to any conscious desire to acquire wealth.

-For some prominent examples of cousin marriages in ancient Rome, such as the marriage of Octavian's daughter to his sister's son, see the Julio-Claudian family tree.
+For some prominent examples of cousin marriages in ancient Rome, such as the marriage of Augustus' daughter to his sister's son, see the Julio-Claudian family tree.
 Marcus Aurelius also married his maternal first cousin Faustina the Younger, and they had 13 children.
 Cousin marriage was more frequent in ancient Greece, and marriages between uncle and niece were also permitted there.
 One example is King Leonidas I of Sparta, who married his half-niece Gorgo.
 A Greek woman who became epikleros, or heiress with no brothers, was obliged to marry her father's nearest male kin if she had not yet married and given birth to a male heir.
 First in line would be either her father's brothers or their sons, followed by her father's sisters' sons.